derailed/motion-blow/README.md

 ```

 NOTE: MotionBlow creates a spec/snapshot/pngs/device_xxx directory containing all
-the screen shots per the specification of your click! calls.
+the screen shots per the specification of your snap! calls.

 You can then upload your favorite app snapshots and you're done!